 The primary drainage pathways from the lungs are to the lymph nodes in the center of the chest around the breathing tubes (bronchi) and heart.
 As a result, cancers in the lung will frequently spread to these areas.
 CT scans and chest x-rays before surgery are often, but not always, successful in identifying this type of spread.

-Patients who are found preoperatively to have extensive lymph node involvement or extension of tumor to critical structures in the chest (classified as Stage III) are usually best treated with radiotherapy, possibly in conjunction with chemotherapy.
-Radiation therapy is usually given once or twice per day, five days a week, for approximately 6 to 8 weeks.
+Patients who are found preoperatively to have extensive lymph node involvement or extension of tumor to critical structures in the chest (classified as Stage III) are usually best treated with radiotherapy in conjunction with chemotherapy.
+Radiation therapy is usually given once or twice per day, five days a week, for approximately 6 weeks.
 Sometimes shorter treatment courses (of 2 to 3 weeks) are used, depending on the situation.
 Each treatment session lasts only several minutes, although setup times and treatment planning may occasionally cause some sessions to last longer.